luisliz/streak-calendar/README.md

 # Streak Calendar

-Streak Calendar is an open source productivity tool that combines habit tracking, task timing, and progress visualization.
-It supports multiple calendars and habits, allowing you to customize your approach to personal growth.
-Featuring an activity grid similar to GitHub's contribution tracker, it offers a clear view of your achievements over time.
+Streak Calendar is an open source productivity tool for habit tracking, task timing, and progress visualization.
+Supporting multiple calendars and habits, it offers a customizable approach to personal growth, with a GitHub-style activity grid to track achievements over time.

-This project is currently in its experimental/alpha stage and is solely developed by me.
-Any feedback, contributions, or support would be greatly appreciated as I continue to improve and refine it.
+Currently in its experimental/alpha stage, this project is solely developed by me.
+Feedback, contributions, and support are welcome to help improve and refine it.

-It is hosted on Vercel and free at the moment to ensure accessibility and flexibility.
-With an MIT license, anyone can freely use and adapt it.
-Hosting does have costs, and I may soon need premium services from Convex and Clerk.
-To cover these expenses and sustain development, I plan to introduce an affordable pricing model through Stripe, keeping it significantly cheaper than alternatives.
-Feel free to fork the project and host it on your own to unlock all the features.
+With an MIT license, Streak Calendar is free to use and adapt.
+Hosting and premium services from Convex and Clerk may introduce costs, so I plan to add an affordable pricing model via Stripe.
+Users can also fork and self-host the project for full access to all features.

 |                   Desktop                    |                       Mobile                       |
 | :------------------------------------------: | :------------------------------------------------: |